FUMRobotics/L7N_EtherLab/Documentation/PREEMPT_RT Installation Guide (4.4.162).md

 ```bash
 dpkg -i linux-headers-4.4.162-rt175_4.4.162-rt175-2_amd64.deb
 ```
 The bootloader should be automatically configured.
-Therefore, at this point, if we reboot, we can choose the RTAI kernel from Advanced Options.
+Therefore, at this point, if we reboot, we can choose the rt kernel from Advanced Options.
 If the new kernel is not added to the bootloader list, use `grub-customizer`
 ```bash
 add-apt-repository ppa:danielrichter2007/grub-customizer